Nynovate/notifyuck/README.md

 ![Output Example](images/output_example.png)

 ## Installation
-You have two options, git clone this repo and compile it.
+You have two options, git clone this repo and compile it, or just grab the binary under release.

 ## Usage
 For a full explanation, just run ./notifyuck -u